Thrall: Early Germanic law

-The thrall represents the lowest of the three-tiered social order of the Germanic peoples, noblemen, freemen and slaves, in Old Norse jarl, karl and þræll (cf. Rígsþula), in Old English corresponding to eorl, ceorl and þēow, in Old Frisian etheling, friling, lēt, etc.
+The thrall represents the lowest of the three-tiered social order of the Germanic peoples, noblemen, freemen, and slaves; in Old Norse jarl, karl, and þræll (cf. Rígsþula); in Old English corresponding to eorl, ceorl, and þēow; in Old Frisian etheling, friling, and lēt, etc.

 The division is of importance in the Germanic law codes, which make special provisions for slaves, who were property and could be bought and sold, but also enjoyed some degree of protection under the law.

 The death of a freeman was compensated by a weregild, usually calculated at 200 solidi (shillings) for a freeman, whereas the death of a slave was treated as loss of property to his owner and compensated depending on the value of the worker.

 Thrall slave trade

 A person could be made a thrall in different ways.
 It was a status that could be inherited from thrall parents.
 A freeborn could become a thrall voluntarily, or be sentenced to become a thrall as punishment for a crime (for life or for a limited time).

 A freeborn person could choose to make themselves a thrall because of poverty or debt; this process was called Flatföring.

 Finally, a person could become a thrall when they were taken prisoner during warfare.
 War captives were commonly ransomed by their own family or community, but in the case a war captive was not ransomed, they were viewed as legitimate targets for enslavement.
-This would have been the original source for slaves in the Nordic countries, during warfare between local tribes and cheifdoms in Scandinavia, before the local chiefdoms were united to become Kingdoms.
+This would have been the original source for slaves in the Nordic countries, during warfare between local tribes and chiefdoms in Scandinavia, before the local chiefdoms were united to become kingdoms.

-After the unification of the Nordic countries, local warfare became more rare and slaves were now taken during warfare in foreign lands of he Nordic countries, and slave raids were to become one of the most important purposes of the viking raids.
+After the unification of the Nordic countries, local warfare became more rare and slaves were now taken during warfare in foreign lands of the Nordic countries, and slave raids were to become one of the most important purposes of the Viking raids.

 People taken captive during the Viking raids across Europe could be sold to Moorish Spain via the Dublin slave trade or transported to Hedeby or Brännö and from there via the Volga trade route to present day Russia, where slaves and furs were sold to Muslim merchants in exchange for Arab silver dirham and silk, which have been found in Birka, Wollin and Dublin; initially this trade route between Europe and the Abbasid Caliphate passed via the Khazar Kaghanate, but from the early 10th-century onward it went via Volga Bulgaria and from there by caravan to Khwarazm, to the Samanid slave market in Central Asia and finally via Iran to slavery in the Abbasid Caliphate.

 The Vikings trafficked the slaves they captured for slave markets both in Christian Europe in the West as well as to Muslim slave markets in the East.
 The slave trade to Christian Europe went via both Pagan and Christian middlemen via the Elbe river Southward via Verdun, Koblenz and Arles toward the Mediterranean.
 Christian Europe disliked trade with Christian slaves, and the Vikings foremost trafficked captive Pagans during this route.